|Building:||Dunton Tower, Room 307|

-I am an Associate Professor at Carleton University in the Sprott School where I started in 1988, teaching Strategic Management and related courses such as International Business Strategy from then to now.
+I am an Associate Professor at Carleton University in the Sprott School where I started in 1988, teaching the 4th year and (later) the MBA Strategic Management capstone course, as well as related courses such as International Business Strategy, from then to now.

-After a series of minimum wage jobs for about 3 years in the early 1970s, I started with an American financial services multinational as a credit manager trainee in 1974 and then moved in 1977 to Canada’s oldest bank (that predates Canada by a half century), where I was given outstanding training in banking, economics and management by British bankers.
+After dropping out of grade 12 in 1971, I worked at a series of minimum wage jobs for 3 years in the early 1970s.
+In 1974, I started with an American financial services multinational as a credit manager trainee eventually becoming a Branch Manager in several branches in Ottawa and Eastern Ontario.
+I was then recruited in 1977 by Canada’s oldest bank (that predates Canada by a half century), where I was given outstanding training in banking, economics and management by British bankers.
 I was employed at the BMO Main Office Branch (4thlargest in all Canada at that time) at 144 Wellington and Sparks opposite Parliament Hill and beside the National Press Club (Parliament subsequently acquired, refurbished and renamed the branch as Sir John A. Macdonald Building for Parliament Hill receptions).
 As Loan and Mortgage Manager in my mid 20s, I dealt with cabinet ministers in the Trudeau Government, Senators, MPs, national journalists, Supreme Court judges, deputy ministers, national NGOs and staff of embassies including the Chinese and USSR Ambassadors, as well as national institutions such as the Bank of Canada.
-And in that capacity throughout those years, I evaluated and lent millions and millions of dollars in demand loans, consumer loans, mortgage loans and business loans.
+And in that capacity throughout those years, I evaluated personal and corporate financial statements and lent millions and millions of dollars in demand loans, consumer loans, mortgage loans and business loans.